kyma-project/website/content/blog-posts/2020-05-19-kyma-website/index.md

 1. Merge your PR to either the `kyma` (`docs` folder) or `community` repository.

-2. The GitHub API sends an event to the Netlify function that triggers the master build.
+2. The GitHub API sends an event to the Netlify function that triggers the main build.

-> **NOTE:** The Netlify function is not triggered for the `website` repository since any changes you introduce there automatically trigger the master build.
+> **NOTE:** The Netlify function is not triggered for the `website` repository since any changes you introduce there automatically trigger the main build.

 3. The build triggers the content loader to fetch the given repository content, along with related ClusterAssetGroups, and perform initial data serialization and filtering.